 "Why build Vibease?
 Because people are lonely when they don't have to be."

-Vibease started of as a movement to make “every modern woman’s fantasy come to life”.
+Vibease started off as a movement to make “every modern woman’s fantasy come to life”.

-Lesson to learn: Your mission should be directly catered to your audience’s needs – even better if it’s the first of it’s kind!
+The lesson to learn: Your mission should be directly catered to your audience's needs—even better if it's the first of its kind!

 "Why build GoldieBlox?
 Because girls are discouraged from building things, and we need to change that."

-GoldieBlox successfully raised $150,000 in just 4 days, illustrating the successful pull of her vision.
+GoldieBlox successfully raised $150,000 in just 4 days, illustrating the successful pull-off of her vision.